xian-ran/prestackPro-Manual/algorithm_documentation/interpretation-processing/pcube+/input_setup.md

 **Facies**

 A set of litho-facies must be selected for the given Pcube+ model.
-Each litho-facies is intended to correspond to a distinct litho-class in a $$V_p$$-$$V_s$$-rho cross plot.
+Each litho-facies is intended to correspond to a distinct litho-class in a $$V_p$$-$$V_s$$-$$\rho$$ cross plot.
 Typically, they come from wells in the inversion area.

 The well logs should be QC’d and preconditioned carefully.
 The elastic properties in the zones of interest should be cross-plotted.
 This allows identification of distinct classes.
 The litho-facies can be defined from well log data in PreStack-Pro by using the well log and cross-plotting tools, or by external import.
-For external import each litho-facies must be defined separately in an ASCII file by three columns, $$V_p$$ \(m/s\), $$V_s$$ \(m/s\) and density \(g/cm^3\) and no file header.
+For external import each litho-facies must be defined separately in an ASCII file by three columns, $$V_p$$ \(m/s\), $$V_s$$ \(m/s\) and density \($$g/cm^3$$\) and no file header.

 ![](/assets/079_Interpretation.png)